primefaces/primeng/.github/ISSUE_TEMPLATE.md

-If you have a PrimeNG PRO Support subscription please post your issue at;
+If you have a PrimeNG PRO Support subscription please post your issue at:

 https://pro.primefaces.org